-Trent Waldron Glacier Half Marathon
+Trent Waldron Half Marathon and 10K

 2020 is the final year to beat your time and win a mug.
-For the 2,100+ individuals who have competed in one of the prior Glacier Half-Marathons, a goal time will be computed for this year’s event which matches their age-adjusted effort from their most recent participation.
+For the 2,100+ individuals who have competed in one of the prior TW Half-Marathons, a goal time will be computed for this year’s event which matches their age-adjusted effort from their most recent participation.
 A mug is awarded to individuals who can match or come under their goal time.
 Marcie Trent and Larry Waldron both loved and encouraged running for everyone.
 Runners and walkers of all ability are encouraged to participate.